Is Spain's Galicia the true birthplace of Halloween?

 READ ALSO: This is how Spain celebrates Halloween (a festival invented in Galicia)

-But during this night it wasn’t only the good spirits of family members that passed over, but evil ones too.
+During this night it wasn’t only the good spirits of family members that passed over, evil ones did too.
 To protect themselves the locals would carve pumpkins with scary faces and light a candle inside.
 Some would also dress up in animal skins and masks, to scare the spirits away.

 The legend of Santa Compaña